switch2osm/switch2osm/docs/en/serving-tiles/manually-building-a-tile-server-ubuntu-22-04-lts.md

 wget https://download.geofabrik.de/asia/azerbaijan-latest.osm.pbf
 ```

 Next, we need to make sure that the `_renderd` user can access the stylesheet.
 In order to do this it needs access to wherever you downloaded it, and by default it won't have access to your home directory.
-If it's in `src` below your user account then
+If it's in `~/src` below your user account then

 ```sh
 chmod o+rx ~